The Wages of Fear Blu-ray Movie

 Charles Vanel as the aging gangster Jo

-Based on the novel by Georges Arnaud, Henri-Georges Clouzot’s The Wages of Fear didn’t delight American censors when it was first screened for them in New York City in 1955.
-Some felt that the film was openly anti-American (in the booklet provided with this Blu-ray release, Dennis Lehane recalls that even Time magazine managed to offer an opinion: "a picture that is surely one of the most evil ever made”).
-As a result, the original French version of The Wages of Fear was censored and an entirely new cut of the film was approved for U.S. distribution.
+Based on the novel by Georges Arnaud, Henri-Georges Clouzot’s The Wages of Fear did not delight American censors when it was first screened for them in New York City in 1955.
+Some felt that the film was openly anti-American.
+(In the booklet provided with this Blu-ray release, Dennis Lehane recalls that even Time magazine managed to offer an opinion: "a picture that is surely one of the most evil ever made”).
+As a result, the original French version of The Wages of Fear was censored and an entirely new cut of the film entered U.S. theaters.

-The political overtones -- which, by the way, are anything but controversial nowadays -- however, are not what transform The Wages of Fear into a great film.
-It is the raw intensity of the narrative and unusually strong characters that separate The Wages of Fear from the majority of the films that were produced during the '50s.
+However, the political overtones, which are anything but controversial nowadays, are not what transform The Wages of Fear into a great film.
+It is the raw intensity of the narrative and remarkably strong characters that separate The Wages of Fear from the majority of the films that were produced during the '50s.

-Something else that also makes The Wages of Fear an unusual film is the fact that none of the main characters are likable.
-They are all given plenty of opportunities to impress and become heroes, but there is something about them, something very creepy, that does not encourage the audience to side with them.
+Something else that also makes The Wages of Fear a special film is the fact that none of the main characters are likable.
+They are all given plenty of opportunities to impress and become heroes, but there is something about them, something unmistakably creepy, that does not encourage the audience to side with them.

-There is a good reason why Clouzot filmed his characters as described above.
-It allowed the French director to constantly misplace their strengths and weaknesses in a manner that left the audiences guessing, unsure how to deconstruct their actions (look closely at Mario and Jo’s relationship from the first half of the film and compare it to their relationship during the second half).
+Clouzot filmed his characters as described above for a good reason.
+It allowed the French director to constantly misplace their strengths and weaknesses in a manner that left the audience guessing, unsure how to deconstruct and judge their actions.
+(Look closely at Mario and Jo’s relationship from the first half of the film and compare it to their relationship during the second half).

 The finale is cold and brutal.
-It is also very much in sync with the film’s intense tone and desire to provoke.
-Many critics believe that it was intended as another thinly veiled jab at American culture and the type of reality Hollywood was promoting through its films.
+It is also very much in sync with the narrative's intense tone and desire to provoke.
+In the past, many critics believed that the finale was intended as another thinly veiled jab at American culture and the type of reality Hollywood was promoting through its films.
 Maybe it was, but, as noted earlier, The Wages of Fear did not need to redeem itself as a political film.

 Presented in its original aspect ratio of 1.33:1, encoded with MPEG-4 AVC and granted a 1080p transfer, Henri-Georges Clouzot's The Wages of Fear arrives on Blu-ray courtesy of Criterion.